 The purpose of this paper is to provide guidance on determining the proper alcohol/water proportion for simulating solvents used in controlled extraction studies relevant to drug products that are packaged in plastic container systems, administered via plastic devices or manufactured using systems that consist of plastic components.

-- 2. The drug product vehicle

-- When the DPV is not substantially different from the DP

-- 3. The Drug Product itself

-- "Screening leachable study"
+- 2. The drug product vehicle - When the DPV is not substantially different from the DP - 3.
+The Drug Product itself (see "Closing the gap" presentation) - "Screening leachable study"